 - Muscle and ligament sprains and strains

 Active release techniques are only one of the effective treatments for scar tissue-related pain.
-Other common treatments include the Graston Technique and stretching exercise.
+Besides Active Release Technique NYC, other common treatments can include the Graston Technique NYC, Cold Laser Therapy and stretching exercise.
 Usually, a combination of techniques works best at eliminating scar tissue, adhesions and myofascial restrictions and the pain that it’s causing.